damianhakert/damianhakert.github.io/source/handbook/index.md

 5. Deadline by which you need the document to be signed, dated and submitted.

 The document will be managed through HelloSign, a cloud-based electronic signature tool.
-Only C-level executives can sign legal documents, with the exception of NDAs covering a physical visit of another organization.
+Any team member can sign an NDA that covers a physical visit of another organization.
+C-level executives may explicitly delegate team members to sign vendor contracts and agreements.
+Any other type of legal document may only be signed by C-level executives.

 ## Tools<a name="tools"></a>